 In an odd way, the current confrontation reflects the limbo that has trapped Armenia since independence: an untenable balance between the temporary and the permanent, between the legal and illegal.
 This uncertain foundation has restrained the country’s democratic and economic potential for decades.

 Armenia’s new administrators find themselves with the unenviable task of reinforcing rule of law and democratic procedures to a nation which has spent the better part of three decades adapting to the legal grey zones.
 Much money has been invested into developments which were, from the start, built on the shaky groundwork of bribery and untenable promises.
-Few would have doubted as they poured concrete onto public land that the forces that be would not crack down on them eventually.
+The notion that authorities would eventually crack down on these operations rarely crossed the minds of those who poured concrete onto public parks or extended buildings into communal yards.

 The Velvet Revolution sold Armenians on the hope of building a democratic and prosperous Armenia.
 Veterans of the protests are now discovering that change in government is not sufficient without a change in mentality.
 Citizens and the state must now work together to rewrite the social contract which had been trampled on for so long.
 For the authorities, this can only come in the form of thoughtful, universal and transparent reform.
 For the people of Armenia, it means putting their civic duty ahead of personal interest.
 In the short term, there will be pain: taxes, laws, confusion and so on.
 But the goal of a strong, economically competitive and democratically mature Armenia is worth the challenge.